KDE/documentation-develop-kde-org/content/docs/getting-started/common-programming-mistakes/_index.md

 more type safety is possible due to stricter type checking.
 Modern C++11 implementations (and all C++14 implementations) define NULL to equal the special value nullptr.
 Nullptr can be automatically cast to boolean false, but a cast to an integer type will fail.
-This is useful to avoid accidentally.
 Older C++ implementations before c++11 simply defined NULL to 0L or 0, which provides no additional type safety - one could assign it to an integer variable, which is obviously wrong.
 For code which does not need to support